-Veteran actor Steve Brodie plays the brother of Tim Holt's character in this movie, a man falsely accused of murder who is defended valiantly by his brother, Tim.
-This is an ironic casting choice in view of the fact that Brodie played the villain in an earlier Tim Holt Western, Guns of Hate, in 1948 - one year before this movie.
-And yet, in spite of their blood relationship, Brodie's character in Brothers in the Saddle is just as selfish and impulsive as his bad guy character in the earlier film.
+Steve Brodie plays the ne'er-do-well brother of Tim Holt's character, who is falsely accused of murder and defended by his brother Tim.
+One year earlier Brodie played the villain in another Holt western, Guns of Hate (1948), in which his character was just as selfish and impulsive as his character in this film.
 See more

 Drop the pistol or this one will start leaking lead!